Digital Experience Platform Tech Trends To Look Out For In 2023

 Breakthrough in Edge Computing

 Edge computing is not a new thing.
-This technology is existing from past few years and mostly used in CDNs (Content Delivery Network).
-With the rise of EVs, connected vehicles, IoT powered devices and 5G networks, there will surely be a surge in Edge computing this 2021.
+This technology has existed from past few years and mostly used in CDNs (Content Delivery Network).
+With the rise of EVs, connected vehicles, IoT powered devices and 5G networks, there will surely be a surge in Edge computing this 2023.

 Edge computing networks boost the low latency speeds of 5G networks.
-Edge computing helps DXPs respond well to growing consumption of data and bring flexibility and content delivery speed by benefitting the distributed computing capabilities of an Edge computing network.
+Edge computing helps Digital Experience Platforms respond well to growing consumption of data and bring flexibility and content delivery speed by benefitting the distributed computing capabilities of an Edge computing network.
 Looks like Edge computing is gaining momentum.